gomingchen/SCAT/README.md

  This is an extension of code from Jason Gaudette (link: https://github.com/gaudetteje/biscat).
 Please also see more references and short development history of this model from the above link

  # How to run the code?
- First run sandbox.m to add all necessary subfolders to the current MATLAB path, then run freqHopping.m
+ First run sandbox.m to add all necessary subfolders to the current MATLAB path
+ * then run freqHopping.m to demonstrate the part of SCAT model that can exclude the "phantom" echoes
+ * run scatModelDemo to demonstrate the main part of SCAT model
  # Contact
  Chen Ming (chen_ming@brown.edu)